-Karen is a Primatologist who has been studying and fighting for the conservation of the Critically Endangered northern muriqui monkey and their habitat for the past two decades - the longest running study of the species to date.
+Karen is a Primatologist who has been studying and fighting for the conservation of the Critically Endangered northern muriqui monkey and its habitat for the past two decades – the longest running study of the species to date.

 Karen is a Professor of Anthropology and Research Director at the Society for Preservation of the Muriqui.

 Karen and “Preserve - Muriquis“ plant trees between non-connected forrest areas to expand the habitat of the muriquis, allowing them to mix and breed.

 Karen studies the muriquis to learn about their behavior.